 - Before starting, oil your steamer basket and set up your work area.

 - Note that the couscous should be left uncovered during the steaming.
-Most Moroccans would not even consider covering it.
-If you feel you must break with this tradition, you will probably need less water for the final steaming to avoid a heavy, wet couscous.
+Most Moroccans would not even consider covering it, although there are of course some who do.
+If you feel you must break with this tradition, you will probably need less water for the final steaming in order to avoid a heavy, wet couscous.

 - Empty 1 kilogram of dry couscous into a gsaa or very large bowl.
 Pick through the couscous to remove any debris or unwanted bits.

 - Add 1/4 cup (60 ml) vegetable or olive oil to the couscous.
 Toss and rub the couscous between your hands for 1 or 2 minutes to coat each couscous grain with oil.
 This helps prevent clumping later on.

 - Distribute 1 cup (236 ml) of water over the couscous.
 Toss and rub the couscous for another 1 to 2 minutes, or until the water has been absorbed evenly.
 Break up any small balls or clumps that form while you work with the couscous.

 - Transfer the couscous to the oiled steamer—handle the couscous lightly and don’t pack it—and place the steamer atop the pot.
 Steam the couscous for 20 minutes, timing from when the steam rises from the couscous.

 Step 2 – Second Steaming – Couscous + 2 c water + 2 tsp salt

 - Empty the steamed couscous back into your bowl and break it apart.